Earth 2.0 – Humanity in Transition (HTTE)

 Psychologist, author and American spiritual teacher Ram Dass perfectly described the challenge of our attachments when he said: “a feeling of aversion or attachment to something is your clue that there’s work to be done.”

 Many of the personal transitions and even organizational transitions I have led or personally experienced have been incredibly challenging in large part, because of fierce attachments and great fear during times of change.
-Even when our people (myself included) were clearly unhappy, frustrated, and unable to thrive in the current state/blueprint, I/we held on intensely to our attachments, to the status quo, and were unwilling to give change a chance.
+Even when our people (me included) were clearly unhappy, frustrated, and unable to thrive in the current state/blueprint, I/we held on intensely to our attachments, to the status quo, and were unwilling to give change a chance.

 Over time I came to understand that we hold on tightest to what we feel defines us, provides identity, security, privilege, power, status, love.
 Like a warm blanket, like a protective shield, it feels comfortable and safe to attach and then hold on for dear life.
 That’s why anything that threatens that safety or comfort creates great fear and anger and generates such strong emotions when it’s inevitably time to let go and let change.